NorthfieldIT/harvest-mcp-server/README.md

 2. Create a new OAuth2 application
 3. Set the redirect URI to: `http://localhost:3000/auth/callback` (or your production URL)
 4. Note down your Client ID and Client Secret

+> Security note: Store your Client ID and Client Secret on your machine (for example, in a local `.env` file during development or in Kubernetes Secrets in production).
+These credentials are sensitive and should never be committed to the repository.

 ## Installation & Setup